Your Rights Under the Insurance Act

 The Canadian Appraisal Process

-We handle the entire dispute process for you, from invoking the appraisal clause to negotiating the final settlement.
+We guide you through the entire dispute process, from helping you invoke the appraisal clause to providing the independent appraisal for the final settlement.

 Send us your insurance company's offer and your vehicle details.
 We'll tell you if the offer is unfair.

-We formally notify your insurer that you are exercising your right to an appraisal under the Insurance Act.
+You formally notify your insurer that you are exercising your right to an appraisal under the Insurance Act.
+We prepare the documentation and serve as your independent appraiser.

 We negotiate directly with the insurer's appraiser to establish the true Actual Cash Value of your car.